Bad Day on the Midway: Gameplay

 Bad Day is entirely mouse-controlled.
 The game's core gameplay mechanic is the possibility to switch control and perspective to most of the game's characters, essentially "getting inside their heads."
 The player always begins the game in control of Timmy, and characters must be in view before the player has the option to switch over to them.
 Once the character is in view, the player must simply click on them to switch over.

-The character currently in control of the player will occasionally display random strands of thought on the bottom of the screen, sometimes in reaction to the game's events, locations, or other characters, who will often interact with the player as he/she meets them.
+The character currently in control of the player will occasionally display random strands of thought on the bottom of the screen, sometimes in reaction to the game's events, locations, or other characters, who will often interact with the player as they interact.
 These thought displays serve only for character exposition, but can sometimes clue the player in on what to do or where to go next.

 Every character in the game (except Jocko) has a life story sequence done by a different visual artist.
-They aren't important to complete the game, again serving only as character exposition.
+They are not important to complete the game, again serving only as character exposition.
 Most of these stories can be accessed by meeting their corresponding character in a specific location, although some stories have further requirements for access.

 Even though there are death scenarios and multiple endings, the game doesn't contain any action or puzzle sequences; the player is instead encouraged to simply explore the Midway and listen to the characters' life stories.
 However, each playable character does have their own objective, and the game does run on a very arbitrary time limit: occasionally a clock will appear on the top of the screen.
 When this clock does appear seems to be random, and it only displays what time it is, not that time has passed.
 Time passes usually when the player enters or exits a building.
-The game begins at 1:00PM and ends at midnight.
+The game begins at 1:00 PM and ends at midnight.
 If the player has survived by then, the game will trigger one of its ending sequences.